implydata/imply-iframe-examples/control-with-post-message/README.md

 # Control with URL

-In this example the user can search in either datacube or dashboard view to update an iframe with a new Imply-UI URL that applies a page filter.
-In datacube view the user also has the option of selecting a dimension from a dropdown menu to generate a new URL and update the iframe.
+In this example the user can search in either data cube or dashboard view to update an iframe by sending a post message to pivot.
+In data cube view the user also has the option of selecting a dimension from a dropdown menu to send a post message and update the iframe.

 ![screenshot of control-with-url-example](images/data_cube.png "control-with-url-example")
 ![screenshot of control-with-url-example](images/dashboard.png "control-with-url-example")